• Banner image for: <strong>715 Commercial St | Emporia, KS</strong>

 Meet our Staff

-Kaila Mock - Owner
+Kaila Mock - Founder

 An Emporia native, Kaila graduated from Emporia State University in 2013 with a Bachelor of Fine Arts - emphasis in Glass-forming, Sculpture, & Photography with an Art History Minor.
 After graduation, Kaila worked as the Gallery Manager and Educational Outreach Coordinator at the Emporia Arts Center before opening Trox Gallery and Gifts in 2020.
 She also co-founded the Emporia First Friday Art Walk in 2016 with her husband, Joel Smith.